Week 14. Interface and Application Programming

 Sensors Used This Week and Useful Links

 I wanted to interface with the accelerometer this week to visualise what was happening with the board on screen - ultimately I want to be able to visualise what will be happening with the Stewart Platform in my final project.
 However, for now, a simple cube will do.
-We will get to the Stewart Platform simulation a bit later.
+We will look to implement the Stewart Platform visualisation later on.

 I used the code I produced in Week 9 to interface with the accelerometer.
-I was going to have to learn Processing to allow the visualisation - I also wanted to leverage Cursor AI which I have been using since week 5 to write the code for me.
+I was going to have to learn Processing to allow the visualisation - I also wanted to leverage Cursor AI to assist with this.
+I had been using Cursor AI to help with the website since week 5, mainly using the tab feature and doing some spelling and grammar checks.

 Below are screenshots from Cursor AI including all the prompts to create the code for both Arduino IDE and Processing.